 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

-Dana Rose, site manager at the Spine Therapy Center and the Hospital for Special Surgery in New York City and Liz Plosser, the editor-in-chief of Women's Health stopped by TODAY to share some products and tips recently published in Women's Health that will help ease and alleviate back pain not only during the summer months, but all year long.
+Dana Rose, site manager at the Spine Therapy Center and the Hospital for Spinal Surgery in New York City, joined Liz Plosser, editor-in-chief of Women’s Health, to share some products that can alleviate back problems year-round.

-Read on for some of the best finds that will save you from exorbitant massages and mid-day back cracking.
+Read on for some of their best finds that may save you from the inevitable mid-day back pain.

 Pain Point: Aching Neck

-While it might not seem like the chicest way to ease neck pain, using this neck hammock is an extremely effective method.
-The long straps attach to any doorway so that you can lie down, stretch and kiss neck pain goodbye!
+While this contraption might seem a bit odd, using this neck hammock can be an extremely effective method to ease neck pain.
+The long straps attach to any doorway so that you can lie down, stretch and kiss your neck pain goodbye!

 Pain Point: On the Spot

-Essential oils are known for the many solutions that they offer to every day problems: stress relief, insomnia, digestion, you name it.
+Essential oils may offer solutions to everyday issues such as stress, insomnia, digestion and more.
 Plosser recommended applying essential oils like eucalyptus, lavender, tea tree and rosemary to pain points to help alleviate tension.

-Although it comes with a high price tag, this customized massager delivers relaxation to wherever you need it.
-It utilizes percussion therapy (jolts and gentle pulses of pressure) to "relieve soreness, promote circulation, accelerate recovery and more."
-For a less expensive solution, Rose recommended rolling a tennis ball on pain points.
+Although it comes with a high price tag, this customized massager delivers relaxation wherever you need it.
+It utilizes percussion therapy (jolts and gentle pulses of pressure) to relieve soreness, promote circulation, accelerate recovery and more according to the brand.
+For a less expensive solution, Rose recommends rolling a tennis ball on pain points.